nagasudhirpulla/taming_python/blog/skills/flask_nssm.md

 ```

 ### Step 2 : Use nssm to run the batch file as a background service
 * Open a command prompt as an administrator.
+Change the directory of the command prompt to the directory where the 'run_server.bat' is present usin
 * Run the following commands to run the batch file as a background service
 ```bat
 call nssm.exe install my_flask_app "%cd%\run_server.bat"